Download the Free 30-MINUTE WEDDING REHEARSAL ESSENTIALS- Here.

 -

-stress the night before your wedding
+tension the night before the wedding

 This creates a sense of pressure and uncertainty that can follow you right into your wedding day.